snap-one/docs-driverworks-xml/source/includes/25_conditionals_xml/_10-conditional.md

 [`<conditionals>`][1]

-The conditional element contains the driver’s XML that defines an individual conditionals displayed in Composer Pro.
+The conditional element contains the driver’s XML that defines an individual conditional displayed in Composer Pro.
 In the example, the `<conditional></conditional>` contains the XML elements that make up a conditional named SIMPLE LIGHT ON.

 ### Example